-1. Weapons- Vehicles shall not transport any items, animals, materials, weapons or look-a-like weapons, explosive devices or bomb-related materials or equipment which could endanger the lives, health, or safety of the children, other passengers, and the driver.
+1. Weapons- Vehicles shall not transport any items, animals, materials, weapons or look-alike weapons, explosive devices or bomb-related materials or equipment which could endanger the lives, health, or safety of the children, other passengers, and the driver.
 Look-a-like weapons associated with a school-sponsored or approved activity may be transported with written permission of an administrator of the District.
+Personal safety or security devices (such as tasers, mace or pepper spray) may only be transported with the prior approval of an administrator of the District.
 If possible, these items should be secured and not visible or accessible to students while in the vehicle.